kaliy/kafka-connect-rss/devnotes.md

             }
 ~~~~
 shouldPause() is checking for `this.targetState == TargetState.PAUSED`, maybe we can utilize it somehow if that's not internal kafka connect functionality.

+## Preventing reprocessing of the same item in feed

+When we read a feed again, some or all of the items there may be already processed by previous poll.
+To prevent them from being sent twice, we need to store information about previously sent items in the offsets.
+We may implement it with following approaches:
+- serialize the whole item into base64 string (`SyndFeedImpl.toString()` -> base64 or `serialize(SyndFeed)` -> base64) and store last sent items in offs
+  - \+ allows you to resend messages that were updated but has the same ID
+  - \- depends on the implementation and may break and resend messages after updating ROME library
+  - \- will resend the message even if some minor field that is not present in output message has been changed
+  - \- offsets may be huge (that's not really a problem though - see Offsets and message sending section of this document)
+- store list of IDs (which is id in Atom and _(it's complicated as no field is mandatory in RSS)_ in RSS)
+  - \+ offsets are compact
+  - \+/- it's tricky to extract ID from RSS feeds as no element in `<item>` is mandatory.
+  - \- if the item will be updated, we won't send a new message
+- serialize the output `Struct` objects:
+  - \+ we can send new messages with updates and we won't send duplicates if some of the fields than are not present in schema were updated
+  - \+ offsets are much more compact comparing to option #1 and still not that big to store
+  - \- we don't need to store schema and the only easy way to get the `Struct.values` is to call `Struct.toString()` which is not guaranteed to be the same in future versions of kafka connect
+  - \- in case of changing the schema all messages will be resent
+  - \- some users may not want to get updates
+- serialize RssData object
+  - \+/- the same pros and cons as in option #3 but we don't need to rely on toString implementation and write our own serialization
+  - \+ if we want, we can even support schema upgrades and we won't resend messages that were already sent but with previous schema

+I think the best way would be to implement option #4 and then later implement option #2 as well giving users a possibility to change the behaviour in the configuration.